Hearing Loss

 Conductive hearing loss

-Conductive hearing loss occurs when there is a problem with the way sound is conducted to the inner ear and a structure called the cochlea.
-The problem may lie in the ear canal, eardrum (tympanic membrane) or the middle ear (ossicles and Eustachian tube).
-The inner ear and auditory nerve remain unaffected in this type of hearing loss.
+Conductive hearing loss is a type of hearing impairment that occurs when there is an issue with the transmission of sound to the inner ear and the cochlea, which is essential for hearing.
+This type of hearing loss can arise from various problems affecting the ear canal, eardrum (tympanic membrane), or the middle ear, which includes the ossicles and Eustachian tube.
+Importantly, the inner ear and auditory nerve remain intact in cases of conductive hearing loss.

-• Deterioration of the middle ear bones (ossicles)
+- Deterioration of the bones in the middle ear (ossicles)

-• Perforated tympanic membrane or a hole in the eardrum
+- A perforated tympanic membrane, or a hole in the eardrum

 Sensorineural hearing loss